ARTICLES

 What differentiates each variety within the Enigma Line?

 Each variety offers a distinct advantage.
-Rosé Enigma is known for its uniform growth and strong stems, Cream Enigma for its stable and predictable production, Orange Enigma for its productivity and volume potential, and Cute Enigma for its resistance and adaptability, especially in dyed applications.
+Rosé Enigma is known for its uniform growth and strong stems, Cream Enigma for its stable and predictable production, Orange Enigma for its extremely strong petals and neon orange color, and Cute Enigma for its resistance and adaptability, especially in dyed applications.

 Why is Cute Enigma particularly attractive for different market segments?